-- 1 package firm silken tofu (wrapped in a towel for a few minutes)
+- 1 12 ounce package of organic firm silken tofu (wrapped in a towel for a few minutes)*

 - ¼ cup organic sugar (you can substitute any evaporated cane juice)*

 - ¼ cup nondairy milk

 - 1 cup vegan chocolate chips (I like Guittard because it’s fair-trade)

 Vegan Chocolate Pudding Directions

 Melt the vegan chocolate chips in a saucepan on low heat, stirring occasionally.